-- 100. Supervisory authorities should open a preliminary dialogue with each other as soon as evidence of a serious proposal for an acquisition or for an increase in shareholding occurs, or when a constructive dialogue has begun between the proposed acquirer and the target supervisor. - 101.
+- 99. Supervisory authorities are encouraged to open a preliminary dialogue with each other as soon as evidence of a serious proposal for an acquisition or for an increase in the shareholding appears, or when a constructive dialogue has begun between the proposed acquirer and the target supervisor. - 100.
 In most cases, formal exchanges of information will begin immediately after the notification by the proposed acquirer.
-The communication process should be initiated and developed by the target supervisor, who will transmit formal requests to the other supervisory authorities concerned. - 102.
-The Secretariats of each of the three Level 3 Committees (CEBS, CESR, and CEIOPS) will maintain a current list of European supervisory authorities, including contact information (postal and e-mail addresses) for the liaison persons responsible for forwarding requests received from other supervisory authorities to the appropriate staff members within their organisations.
-This list will be available on the Committees' websites. - 103.
-In cases where several authorities in one Member State are involved in the same project, it will be up to those authorities to coordinate among themselves in order to indicate the authority that will arrange the exchanges of information between the authorities in its territory and the target supervisor.
+The communication process should be initiated and developed by the target supervisor, who will transmit formal requests to the other supervisory authorities concerned. - 101.
+The Secretariats of each of the three Level 3 Committees (CEBS, CESR, and CEIOPS) shall maintain a current list of European supervisory authorities, including contact information (postal and e-mail addresses) for the liaison persons responsible for forwarding requests received from other supervisory authorities to the appropriate staff members within their organisations.
+This list shall be made available on the Committees' websites. - 102.
+In cases where several authorities in one Member State are involved in the same project, it shall be up to those authorities to coordinate among themselves in order to indicate the authority that will support the exchanges of information between the authorities on its territory and the target supervisor.